angrycub/katacoda-scenarios/nomad-connect-acls/run_connect_job.md

 ### Create the intention

-Consul Connect starts in "default-deny" mode in clusters that have ACLs enabled.
+Consul service mesh starts in "default-deny" mode in datacenters that have ACLs enabled.
-You will need to create an intention to allow traffic from the count-dashboard service to the count-api service.
+You must create an intention to allow traffic from the count-dashboard service to the count-api service.

 Run `consul intention create count-dashboard count-api`{{execute}}